Leanstix/my_portfolio/README.md

-Sure!
-Here's the updated README.md file with your contact information:

----

-# Python Developer Portfolio

 Welcome to my Python Developer Portfolio!
 This repository showcases various projects and code samples that demonstrate my skills and expertise in Python programming.
 Whether you're a potential employer, collaborator, or fellow developer, I hope you find these projects insightful and inspiring.